Trends and climate

 Non-compliance with Austrian data protection provisions can incur the following penalties:

-- claims by data subjects based on the right to data protection – compensation for damages (unlikely), omission or publication of judgment (both likely);
+- claims by data subjects based on the right to data protection – compensation for damages (unlikely), omission (likely) or publication of the judgment (likely);

-- claims by competitors for omission based on unfair competition law – compensation for damages (very unlikely), omission or publication of judgment (both likely);
+- claims by competitors for omission based on unfair competition law – compensation for damages (very unlikely), omission (likely) or publication of judgment (likely);

 - a damaged reputation in the media.